koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-For application running on browsers, DOM is a primitive and you would write DOM manipurations to update your views.
+For application running on browsers, DOM is a primitive and you would write DOM manipulations to update your views.
-As you may know, DOM manipuration is based on imperative operations.
+As you may know, DOM manipulation is based on imperative operations.
 -->

-# DOM manipuration is based on imperative operations
+# DOM manipulation is based on imperative operations

 ---------------

 <!-- note
-Let's take an example to update a view when a button is clicked.
+Let's take for an example the view update when a button is clicked.

-You whould write a DOM manipuration in the event listener of the click event.
+You whould write a DOM manipulation in the event listener of the click event.
 This is an imperative operation and describes how to update the view, not what the view should be.
 -->

 # Imperative

-Decribing how to update the view

 ```js
 const view = document.querySelector('.view');